Yasucana/abstdraw/README.md

 ```

 The generated abstract art will open in a window.
 If `tkinter` is unavailable
 the program falls back to ASCII art output.
+Colors vary with the energy level,
+the diversity of the words adds more chaotic noise, and higher energy values
+add more obstacle rectangles to the drawing.